tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-This test will return 'NOT_COMPLIANT' for records on the "High seas" where dwc:countryCode is bdq:Empty.
+This Test will return 'NOT_COMPLIANT' for records on the "High seas" where dwc:countryCode is bdq:Empty.
 We recommend that data from the high seas (outside national jurisdictions) use dwc:countryCode = "XZ" and dwc:country = "High seas" until an agreement has been made.

 [🠱](#indexes-to-the-tests)
 ********************